faidfaisal/faidfaisal.github.io/index.md

 ## About Me

 Hi there!
-I’m a third-year undergraduate student studying Computer Engineering at Stony Brook University.
-I’m very fortunate to be advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I am currently working on developing machine learning and NLP algorithms to assist with student grading, automation, and instructional support systems.
+I’m a third-year undergraduate student studying **Computer Engineering at Stony Brook University**.
+I am advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I work on machine learning and natural language processing systems for educational automation, intelligent grading, and instructional support.

-My academic interests lie at the **intersection of machine learning, computer architecture, and compiler design**.
-I am particularly passionate about designing and optimizing **hardware-accelerated systems for machine learning**, where algorithms, compilers, and processors are co-designed to maximize performance, efficiency, and scalability.
+My research interests lie at the intersection of **machine learning, computer architecture, and hardware acceleration**.
+I am particularly interested in designing **machine learning accelerators and hardware-software co-designed systems** that enable efficient execution of modern AI workloads.
+My goal is to better understand how machine learning algorithms, compilers, and computer architectures can be optimized together to improve performance, energy efficiency, and scalability.

+Through my work in digital design, computer architecture, FPGA development, and machine learning, I have become increasingly interested in the systems that power modern AI—from specialized accelerators and memory hierarchies to compiler optimizations and runtime systems.

-I plan to pursue a **PhD in Computer Engineering** and continue research in **artificial intelligence, machine learning, and systems-level optimization**, driven by a desire to understand how intelligent algorithms can be effectively mapped to modern computing architectures.
+I plan to pursue a **PhD in Computer Science** and conduct research in **machine learning systems, computer architecture, and AI acceleration**, with a focus on developing efficient computing platforms for next-generation intelligent systems.

 ## Research Interests